aakash-priyadarshi/gpt-model/README.md

 After starting the server, open your browser and navigate to http://localhost:3001 to interact with the chatbot.
 You can send text messages or upload files to augment the chat context.

 ## Docker
 This project can be containerized using Docker.
 The provided Dockerfile outlines the steps to create an image of the chatbot application.
+We have one here [https://hub.docker.com/repository/docker/aakashm301/chat_bot/general](https://hub.docker.com/repository/docker/aakashm301/chat_bot/general)

 ## Contributing
 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.